 • Psychiatric illnesses (such as schizophrenia, depression and anxiety)

-• developmental disorders (such as ADHD and learning disorders)
+• Developmental disorders (such as ADHD and learning disorders)

 • Intellectual disabilities (such as Down’s syndrome)